eziodeyk/OR-ML-survey/README.md

 ### RNN
 #### Learning Permutations with Sinkhorn Policy Gradient (pending)
+Patrick Emami et al. 2018. (sorting, Euclidean TSP, MWM - maximum weight matching)
+GRU + sinkhorn layer with sinkhorn policy gradient.
+model targets on permutation-like problems such as sorting, Eucilidean TSP, MWM, and so on.
 ### PN
 #### Pointer Networks：
 Oriol Vinyals et al. 2015.
-NIPS, (TSP, convex hall, delaunay triangulation).
+NIPS.
+(TSP, convex hall, delaunay triangulation).

 A sequence-to-sequence model with modified attention mechanism where the output is in form of a distribution over all elements of the input.
 It delivers solutions to a set of problems that the size of output dictionary depends on the length of input.
 It is typical in combinatorial optimization problem and the conventional attention mechanism has limit on efficiency in tackling such type of problem.
 The novelty in this model, the "Pointer", refers to the neural network using attention mechanism with a soft-max layer generating a probability distribution function on the input from hidden status in both encoder and decoder.
 To demonstrate its performance, they conduct experiments on three classical geometric problems: convex hall problem, Delaunay triangulation problem, and traveling salesman problem.
 The Pointer Network is reported to show improvement in performance on all three problems in small sets compared to previous machine learning methods while fails in large-scale Delaunay triangulation problems.
 More importantly, invalid tours could be produced by Pointer Network model and a beam search algorithm is deployed to only select the valid ones.
 Generally, it obtains results close to classical exact and heuristic solvers in TSP, and is considered as a breakthrough in application of machine learning model in an end-to-end manner to combinatorial optimization problems especially the TSP.